 How do I enroll in a Deferred Compensation (457) Plan?

-To enroll in one of the Deferred Compensation plans, contact Derek Harville in the Finance Department.
-His phone number is (423) 643-7382 and his email address is firstname.lastname@example.org.
+To enroll in one of the Deferred Compensation plans, contact Lindsay Lacy in the Finance Department.
+Her phone number is (423) 643-7382 and her email is firstname.lastname@example.org.

 Representatives of certain of the Deferred Compensation plans come to Chattanooga periodically.
 You may attend one of those meetings to learn about the program and initiate your enrollment.